Condos & Townhomes

 Condos & Townhomes in Silicon Valley

 How is the Campbell real estate market?
-Campbell is still in a strong seller’s market, but like the rest of the county, has been in a period of cooling these past few months.
+Campbell is still in a strong seller’s market, but like the rest of the county, is looking warmer than it was in spring.

 It’s hard to predict what’s coming up next with all that’s happened since March.
 The charts are beginning to show the impact of the pandemic on the market, but it will take a while to see the full picture.
 To read more about the Coronavirus impact on real estate sales, check my blog post on the topic.

 During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th.
-In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory in previous months, though June numbers are now accurate.
+In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory in those months, though current numbers are now accurate.

 If you’re selling, perhaps last summer you’d have gotten 4 – 6 offers on your well prepared, beautifully staged, and aggressively priced home for sale.
 Recently, we’ve started to see those numbers again as restrictions on the market ease.
 However, we are still seeing buyers bring in offers with normal contingencies, particularly if there are not any competing bids.
 With the restrictions on showings and real estate in general, these numbers may still be low, especially if there is delayed market activity from spring.